Idaho, ID

 Idaho Low Income Home Energy Assistance Program (LIHEAP) #

-The Low Income Home Energy Assistance Program (LIHEAP) provides eligible households in Idaho with a one-time benefit towards the utility used to provide heat during the winter.
+Idaho LIHEAP provides eligible households in Idaho with a one-time benefit towards the utility used to provide heat during the winter season — up to $1,218 per household.

 Eligibility is based on income and benefit amounts are determined by the household’s historical energy usage.
 Households with the elderly or disabled or a young child under age 5 are given priority consideration.